microsoft/nni/docs/en_US/model_compression.rst

 computationally expensive and energy intensive, can be difficult to be deployed on devices with low computation resources or with strict latency requirements.
 Therefore, a natural thought is to perform model compression to reduce model size and accelarete model training/inference without losing performance significantly.
 Model compression techniques can be divided into two categories: pruning and quantization.
+The pruning methods explore the redundancy in the model weights and try to remove/prune the redundant and uncritical weights.
+Quantization refers to compressing models by reducing the number of bits required to represent weights or activations.

 NNI provides an easy-to-use toolkit to help user design and use model pruning and quantization algorithms.
 It supports Tensorflow and PyTorch with unified interface.